-The rest of the rows in Table 1 present estimates for some of the other identifiable parameters discussed in Section 3, providing further evidence on the robustness of the results and informing about the importance of indirect effects.
-We start by using our second main source of identification, the age-based eligibility criterion, and compare eligible and ineligible men aged 25-30-yearsold within the Pathfinder areas.
-We emphasized before that this estimate is based on different assumptions from the estimates in rows 1 and 2.
+The third row compares eligible and ineligible men aged 25 to 30 years old within the Pathfinder areas.
+Using an age-based eligibility criterion is our second main source of identification and is all that is available after the pilot period.
+The point estimates of the four months effect using age-based are very close and insignificantly different from those in row 1 using different areas.
+The linear matching estimator, for example, suggests a treatment effect of 10.4 percentage points when 25-30 year olds are used as the comparison group (row 3) compared to 11 percentage points when 19-24 year olds in non-Pathfinder areas are used as a comparison group (row 1).
+It was emphasized in section 3 that this estimate is based on different assumptions from the estimates in rows 1 and 2.
 In fact, it may suffer from substitution more acutely and it is not immune to local labor market wide wage effects.
-However, the age-based point estimates in row 3 are very close and insignificantly different from the area-based estimates in row 1.
-The linear matching estimator, for example, suggests a treatment effect of 10.4 percentage points when 25-30-year-olds are used as the comparison group (row 3) compared to 11 percentage points when 19-24-year-olds in non-Pathfinder areas are used as a comparison group (row 1).
-Hence, we cannot reject the simple null hypothesis of a model without substitution and equilibrium wage effects.
+However, it is informative to know that the obtained results are very similar, independently of the procedure used.
+We cannot reject the simple null hypothesis of a model without substitution and equilibrium wage effects.
 Alternatively, their effects may cancel out, the relative sizes of the substitution and wage effects being very similar.
-We further test for substitution using the older group of 31-40-year-olds living in Pathfinder areas as a comparison group.
-This group is expected to be less substitutable for 19-24year-olds than the younger 25-30-year-olds comparison group.
+We further test for substitution using the older group of 31 to 40s living in Pathfinder areas as control.
+This group is expected to be less substitutable for 19-24 year olds than the younger 25-30 year old comparison group.
 Under this assumption, and given that substitution exacerbates the impact of the program, we would expect this estimate to be lower than the one presented in row 3.
-But row 4 presents estimates of the 4-month effects of the New Deal that, if anything, are higher than the previously presented results.
+But the fourth row presents an estimate of the 4 months effect of the New Deal that, if anything is higher than the previously presented results.
 This is not consistent with large substitution effects.
+In rows 5 and 6 we compare ineligible individuals living in Pathfinder and non-Pathfinder areas.
+If there were significant substitution effects or differential trends across regions we may find differences in outflows in the New Deal period.
+In fact, no significant effects of the New Deal on non-eligibles are found.